nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Note (1): The Security Server Sidecar must have available certificates and a subsystem registered on the central server.

 ## 7.2 Operational Monitoring
 Operational monitoring for the Security Server Sidecar provider can be used to obtain information about the services it is running.
-The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the security servers.
+The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the Security Servers.
 The operational monitoring will create a database named "op-monitor" for store the data, this database can be configured internally in the container or externally (check 1.6).
 More information about how to test it can be found here https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols

 # 8 Message log
 Message log will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.

 The purpose of the message log is to provide means to prove the reception of a regular request or response message to a third party.
-Messages exchanged between security servers are signed and encrypted.
-For every regular request and response, the security server produces a complete signed and timestamped document (Associated Signature Container).
+Messages exchanged between Security Servers are signed and encrypted.
+For every regular request and response, the Security Server produces a complete signed and timestamped document (Associated Signature Container).

-Message log data is stored to the [messagelog database](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md) of the security server database host (**reference data: 1.7**) during message exchange.
+Message log data is stored to the [messagelog database](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md) of the Security Server database host (**reference data: 1.7**) during message exchange.
 According to the configuration (see 8.1), the timestamping of the signatures of the exchanged messages is either synchronous to the message exchange process or is done asynchronously using the time period set by the X-Road governing agency. armin
 In case of synchronous timestamping, the timestamping is an integral part of the message exchange process (one timestamp is taken for the request and another for the response).
-If the timestamping fails, the message exchange fails as well and the security server responds with an error message.
+If the timestamping fails, the message exchange fails as well and the Security Server responds with an error message.

 In case of asynchronous timestamping, all the messages (maximum limit is determined in the configuration stored in the message log since the last periodical timestamping event are timestamped with a single (batch) timestamp.
-By default, the security server uses asynchronous timestamping for better performance and availability.
+By default, the Security Server uses asynchronous timestamping for better performance and availability.

 ## 8.1 Local storage of message log
 The Security Server Sidecar periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system folder: